 (f) Air Pollution Modeling, Monitoring, Meteorology or Engineering.

 (3) Appointment.
-The Department's Air Quality Division Administrator will nominate potential members to the Director.
+DEQ's Operations Division Administrator will nominate potential members to the Director.
 Before making these nominations, the Administrator will develop a list of candidates by consulting with government, public, and private organizations involved in work relevant to air toxics.
-The Director will appoint ATSAC members with concurrence by the Commission.
+The Director will appoint ATSAC members with concurrence by EQC.

 (4) Term.
 Air Toxics Science Advisory Committee members will serve a three-year term.
 Initial terms will be staggered for continuity and transfer of work so that members of the first ATSAC may serve more or less than three years.